dortania/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 This is due to the dual socket nature of the machine, and likely some firmware/ACPI table incompatibility.

-**If building OpenCore for older OS, this limitation can be disabled.**
+**If building OpenCore for older OS, this limitation can be disabled in Settings -> Build -> "MacPro3,1/Xserve2,1 Workaround".**

 ::: warning Note